Oscillatory shear flows of dense suspensions at imposed pressure: Rheology and micro-structure: Introduction

-At steady shear (\emph{i.e.}~at a constant shear-rate $\dot\gamma$), the rheology of dense suspensions of hard particles can essentially be characterised by one single dimensionless parameter: the viscous number $J=\eta_f\dot\gamma/P$,\cite{Boyer11}, where $P$ is the pressure (normal stress) and $\eta_f$ the interstitial fluid viscosity, and assuming that the interstitial fluid is viscous enough such that particle inertia can be ignored.
-Both the packing fraction $\phi$ and the macroscopic friction (or stress ratio) $\mu=\sigma/P$, where $\sigma$ is the shear stress, can then described by two single-variable constitutive relationships: $\phi=\phi(J)$ and $\mu=\mu(J)$.\cite{Boyer11,Trulsson12,Trulsson17} For dense suspensions one is typical interested in how the rescaled viscosity $\eta/\eta_f(=\mu/J)$ varies with packing fraction of the solid material $\phi$.
-The divergence of the viscosity from below the shear jamming packing fraction $\phi_c$ is found empirically (or semi-empirically) to follow a power-law as $\eta/\eta_f\sim(\phi_c-\phi)^{-n}$, where $n$ is a positive exponent and usually close to two\cite{Andreotti12,Boyer11}.
-The values of $\phi_c$ do, however, depend on several various factors, for example shape of the particles\cite{Trulsson18}, the type of interactions between the particles\cite{Irani14}, the dimensionality of the system\cite{Olsson19}, and the particle-particle friction\cite{Silbert10,Trulsson17}.\\
+The rheology of non-Brownian non-inertial dense suspensions composed of hard particles at steady shear (\emph{i.e.,}~at a constant shear-rate $\dot\gamma$) can be characterised by one single dimensionless parameter: the viscous number $J=\eta_f\dot\gamma/P$[\onlinecite{Boyer11}], where $P$ is the pressure (normal stress) and $\eta_f$ the interstitial fluid viscosity.
+This characterisation assumes that the interstitial fluid is viscous enough such that particle inertia can be ignored.
+Both the packing fraction $\phi$ and the macroscopic friction (or stress ratio) $\mu=\sigma/P$, $\sigma$ being the shear stress, can then described by two single-variable constitutive relationships: $\phi=\phi(J)$ and $\mu=\mu(J)$[\onlinecite{Boyer11,Trulsson12,Trulsson17}].
+For non-Brownian dense suspensions, one is typically interested in how the rescaled viscosity $\eta/\eta_f(=\mu/J)$ varies with the packing fraction of the solid material $\phi$ (which is experimentally more accessible than $J$).
+The divergence of the viscosity from below the shear jamming packing fraction $\phi_c$ is found empirically (or semi-empirically) to follow a power-law as $\eta/\eta_f\sim(\phi_c-\phi)^{-n}$, where $n$ is a positive exponent and usually close to two[\onlinecite{Andreotti12,Boyer11}].
+However, the values of $\phi_c$ do depend on several factors, for example, the shape of the particles[\onlinecite{Trulsson18}], the type of interactions between the particles[\onlinecite{Irani14}], the dimensionality of the system[\onlinecite{Olsson19}], and the particle-particle friction[\onlinecite{Silbert10,Trulsson17}].
+A key result from above analysis is that the viscosity of a non-Brownian non-inertial suspensions is shear-rate-independent for a given fixed packing fraction. \\